iamasink/quartz/content/Quartz.md

 this makes the site wider, which is just more comfy to me, and allows for longer titles (and descriptions, using my component) in the explorer.

+## date in quartz and obsidian
+obsidian and quartz often report the date incorrectly. to combat this, I just added `\<% tp.date.now("YYYY-MM-DD") %>`  to the template's date in the frontmatter. i can change this too if i want. i dont think i made quartz do anything special as the frontmatter gets priority.